KitN/rubiks-two-two/README.md

 The color characters are:

--y : yellow
+- y : yellow

--g : green
+- g : green

--w : white
+- w : white

--b : blue
+- b : blue

--r : red
+- r : red

--o : orange
+- o : orange

 For example, passing an already solved cube to the program looks like so: